3 Different Types of Hard Money Loans

 - Bridge Loans

 1) Bridge Loans

-A Types of Hard Money Loans is a loan that is used for a short period of time until permanent financing is put together for the client.
+A Type of Hard Money Loan is a loan that is used for a short period of time until permanent financing is put together for the client.
 Bridge loans are a perfect solution for business opportunities because they allow the purchaser or investor to act quickly.